 Cooking with butternut squash used to intimidate me.
 I mean, that squash can feels so inaccessible behind that thick skin.
-But a couple years ago, when I started making my butternut squash lasagna recipe I learned that the squash was worth the effort.
+But a couple of years ago, when I started making my butternut squash lasagna recipe I learned that the squash was worth the effort.

 Preparing butternut squash